A heritage of granite and half-timbered houses

 Walk on water in the bay…at low tide anyway!
 The tide goes out more than 7 km here, revealing a foreshore that’s teeming with life – perfect for collecting shellfish!
 Look out for the wooden stakes rising from the seabed at the Pointe des Guettes, which are used for growing the famous rope-grown mussels.
 Enjoy the typical wildlife and plant life that lives quietly here among the salt marshes, rocks and sea.
 You can see 112 species of birds here, in Brittany’s biggest nature reserve.
 The Maison de la Baie discovery centre, perched on a rocky outcrop at Hillion, is a great introduction to the riches of this environment.

 If you fancy a change of scenery, why not explore the walking and mountain-biking trails in the countryside?
-Admire the amazing piles of granite rocks known as the Chaos du Gouët.
-You’ll see them in the river bed between steep river banks, as you make your way along the 4.5 km trail, serenaded by the babbling water.
 The Vau Madec valley is a lovely, shaded walk that meanders all the way to the coast, and it’s a feast for the senses: from moss green to ultramarine blue, from fresh woodland scents to salty sea breezes!
+At the heart of the countryside, a few minutes from Quintin, a Small Town of Character®, the Vallée des Peupliers walk takes you to Noë Sèche castle, while the Lande de Lanfains walk provides beautiful views.
+Are you a fan of cycling?
+There are 250 km of little routes and green routes with the Vélomaritime® label.

 Fabulous food and a warm welcome